What are rotator cuff tears?

 What are the treatment options for a rotator cuff tear?

 A rotator cuff tear can often be treated by a specialist shoulder surgeon, depending on the size of the tear, the activity levels and the symptoms experienced by the patient.
-Rotator cuff tears may be able to be treated with physiotherapy or Platelet Rich Plasma (PRP) injections but are most commonly treated using a minimally invasive surgical technique such as arthroscopic (keyhole) rotator cuff repair.
+Rotator cuff tears may be able to be treated with physiotherapy or joint injections, but are most commonly treated using a minimally invasive surgical technique such as arthroscopic (keyhole) rotator cuff repair.